 Community College Partnerships

-Global Campus has several partnerships with community colleges that may offer associate’s degree in Nursing.
+UAGC has several partnerships with community colleges that may offer an associate degree in nursing.
 These agreements provide smooth transferability to the University.
 Visit our partner page for more information.

-Accreditation, Santo says, is another major factor that employers and nursing organizations are looking at when reviewing the resumes of college graduates.
-The Global Campus BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE), which cites accreditation as “an indication of confidence” in the University to “offer a program of quality, deserving of public approbation.”
+Accreditation is another major factor that employers and nursing organizations are looking at when reviewing the resumes of college graduates.
+The UAGC BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE), which cites accreditation as “an indication of confidence” in the University to “offer a program of quality, deserving of public approbation.”

 Taking Your NCLEX-RN® Exam